Adapting Test Strategies for Adaptive Beam Headlights

 Adaptive driving beams incorporate technology that essentially removes the compromise between glare and illumination by eliminating the driver’s need to frequently switch between lower and upper beams.
 This technology automatically recognizes the lighting need and provides improved response time to pedestrians, animals, and other unexpected objects in the roadway.
 Additionally, it is of great importance to the future of mobility by contributing to a more controlled optical environment for camera-based sensor technologies used for automated vehicles.

 But, as with all new technology, there are questions about how to adapt your testing program to accomplish the goals, as well as meet applicable standards.
-During this webinar, we will touch on a variety of topics, including:
+During this free on-demand webinar, we touch on a variety of topics, including:

 - What are Adaptive Driving Beams and how will they effect the future of mobility?